DigitalProductschool/AgenticAICoach/environmental_impact_coach/README.md

 ```bash
 curl -X POST "http://localhost:8000/environmental-advice" -H "Content-Type: application/json" -d '{"location": "New York", "user_input": "I want to reduce my carbon footprint", "user_points": 0}'
 ```

+---

+# Credit and Contact

+Special thanks to [Vidushee Vats](https://www.linkedin.com/in/vidushee-vats/) for this valuable contribution.
+Connect with them on GitHub or LinkedIn for further discussion.